|Robert T. Pack

 SINMAP (Stability Index MAPping) is an ArcView extension that implements the computation and mapping of a slope stability index based upon geographic information, primarily digital elevation data.
 SINMAP has its theoretical basis in the infinite plane slope stability model with wetness (pore pressures) obtained from a topographically based steady state model of hydrology.
 Digital elevation model (DEM) methods are used to obtain the necessary input information (slope and specific catchment area).
 Parameters are allowed to be uncertain following uniform distributions between specified limits.
 These may be adjusted (and calibrated) for geographic “calibration regions” based upon soil, vegetation or geologic data.
 The methodology includes an interactive visual calibration that adjusts parameters while referring to observed landslides.
 The calibration involves adjustment of parameters so that the stability map “captures” a high proportion of observed landslides in regions with low stability index, while minimizing the extent of low stability regions and consequent alienation of terrain to regions where landslides have not been observed.
 This calibration is done while simultaneously referring to the stability index map, a specific catchment area and slope plot (of landslide and non landslide points) where lines distinguish the zones categorized into the different stability classes and a table giving summary statistics.

-SINMAP is available for the Windows NT and Windows 95 operating systems.
+This version of SINMAP was developed for the Windows NT and Windows 95 operating systems and ArcView 3.x.
 It utilizes the ArcView geographic information system (GIS) from Environmental Systems Research Institute, Inc. (ESRI) for its standard GIS functionality and requires the following versions (or higher) of:

 Source code is also included for those who may not have these products or want to try implement the system on a different system.